Morse theory for manifolds with boundary: Introduction

-The structure of the paper is the following.
+The structure of the paper is as follows.
 After preliminaries in Section~\ref{ss:prelim} we study in Section~\ref{s:hh-sec} the changes in the topology of the level sets when crossing a boundary critical point.
-Theorem~\ref{thm:morsehalfhandle} is the main result: passing a boundary stable (unstable) critical point produces a left (right) half-handle attachment.
+Theorem~\ref{thm:morsehalfhandle} is the main result of this section: passing a boundary stable (unstable) critical point produces a left (right) half-handle attachment.
 In Section~\ref{S:sih} we prove Theorem~\ref{thm:handsplit}, which moves interior critical points to the boundary.
+This is the first main result of this article.
 Then we pass to some more standard results, namely rearrangements of critical points in Section~\ref{S:rear}.
 We finish the section with our most important --- up to now --- application, Theorem~\ref{thm:cobsplit}, about the splitting of a cobordism into left product and right product cobordisms.
 Finally, in Section~\ref{S:bhc} we discuss the possibility of cancelling a pair of critical points.
+We include this part for completeness, the main result of this section was proved in \cite[Theorem 1]{Haj}.